JPETTomography/J-PET-time-sync/README.md

 ATTENTION: it's important to use capital letters.
 If one uses more than one letter such as 'AB' it means that average will be taken as signal time.

+If you have just performed an analysis for one threshold and want to start analysis for different threshold please run

+	rm -f /path/to/the/data/*.Stat4*.root

+to clean data after previous analysis.

 Input and output
 ================